-My client had her hair locked about 1 year ago with comb coils.
-She's received maintenance with palm-rolling every 4 weeks.
+My new client had her hair locked about 1 year ago with comb coils, and received maintenance with palm-rolling every 4 weeks.
 In the interim she wore wigs, braids, and faux locs mainly due to her dissatisfaction with the progression of her loc journey.
-Since her locs were usually kept in protective styles for a few months at a time, they've matured at a slower pace, with comb coils still visible in about 1/3 of her locs.
-I explained that locs are very similar to plants; they need ample sunlight, water, and nourishment.
+Since her locs were usually kept in protective styles, they matured at a slower pace, with comb coils still visible in about 1/3 of her locs.
+During our first meeting I explained that locs are very similar to plants; they need ample sunlight, water, and nourishment.
 If a plant is denied any of those things they would not flourish.
 So I recommend that she discontinue protective styling and allow her locs to grow freely 🪴.

 Palm-rolling produces a spongy and irregular shaped loc that expands in size over time.
 Maintenance is usually recommend every 3-8 weeks.